Pixadus/pixadus.github.io/content/day49.md

 Do you ever spend time doing something, realize "oh damnit I've been incredibly inefficient about this", and then think "if I was just slightly more intelligent / logical / rational" I would have thought of this before?

 I do.
 I did this morning.
 Yesterday.
 Will again soon.
-When this happens I need to try to remember it's a **fallacy**!
-"If I were only" is **wishful thinking** and does NOTHING for you now.
+When this happens I need to try to remember it's a fallacy!
+"If I were only" is **wishful thinking** and does nothing for you now.

 ---